RiotGear/rg/CONTRIBUTING.md

 ## Step 2

-We will review your suggestion and in the case of new components, **we will create a new repo** with a starter project in it.
+We will review your suggestion and in the case of new components, **we will create a new repo** with a starter project.

 ## Step 3